GSA/fedramp-gov/_posts/2019-02-27-next-csps-selected-to-work-with-the-jab-via-fedramp-connect.md

 Congratulations, HRTec, Jive, Medallia, and TTEC!
 The FedRAMP PMO looks forward to working with you through this process.

 **As we communicated in our [JAB Prioritization Criteria and Guidance Document](https://www.fedramp.gov/assets/resources/documents/CSP_JAB_P-ATO_Prioritization_Criteria_and_Guidance.pdf), we accept business cases on a rolling basis and will have cut off dates quarterly (shared on our [JAB Authorization webpage](https://www.fedramp.gov/jab-authorization/)).
-Our next cut off date for FedRAMP Connect business cases will be March 8th.**
+Our next cut off date for FedRAMP Connect business cases will be April 12th.**

 As always, the PMO is available for informational and coaching call to help CSPs prepare for FedRAMP Connect.
 If you have any questions or would like to set up a phone call, please e-mail info@fedramp.gov for more information.